authzed/docs/docs/spicedb-dedicated/networking/aws.md

 ### Prerequisites

-Before you can start using SpiceDB Dedicated, you'll need to [get in touch](https://authzed.com/call) with the Authzed team.
+Before you can start using SpiceDB Dedicated, you'll need to [get in touch](https://authzed.com/call) with the AuthZed team.

 ### Step 1: Configure the VPC Endpoint